-- 1. We determined that, as of April 30, 2020, our entire employee population consisted of 227 individuals.
-To identify the median employee from our employee population, we used the amount of "gross wages" for the employees as reflected in our payroll records for the fiscal year ended April 30, 2020.
-For gross wages, we generally used the total amount of compensation the employees were paid before any taxes, deductions, insurance premiums, and other payroll withholding.
-We did not use any statistical sampling techniques. - 2.
-For the annual total compensation of our median employee, we identified and calculated the elements of that employee's compensation for fiscal year 2020 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K promulgated under the Exchange Act, and then added the approximate value of the employee's medical benefits, resulting in annual total compensation of \$83,115. - For the annual total compensation of our CEO, we used the amount reported in the "Total" column of our Summary Compensation Table for fiscal year 2020.
+- 1. In accordance with applicable SEC rules, we determined there has been no change in our employee population or employee compensation arrangements during the last completed fiscal year that would significantly impact the CEO Pay Ratio for fiscal year 2019.
+Therefore, we used the same median employee we identified for fiscal year 2018 for purposes of calculating our CEO Pay Ratio for fiscal year 2019. - 2.
+For the annual total compensation of our median employee, we identified and calculated the elements of that employee's compensation for fiscal year 2019 in accordance with the requirements of Item 402(c)(2)(x), and then added the approximate value of the employee's medical benefits, resulting in annual total compensation of \$96,570. - 3.
+For the annual total compensation of our CEO, we used the amount reported in the "Total" column of our Summary Compensation Table for fiscal year 2019.